-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 For two hundred thousand years, we lived without sunscreen.

 In the last one hundred and fifty years (0.075 percent of our existence as Homo Sapiens) one thing has undergone a radical shift: our light environment.
-The Industrial Age brought an onslaught of EMFs in the form of the incandescent light bulb, and our lustrous affair with electricity was consummated.
+The Industrial Age brought an onslaught of electromagnetic fields (EMFs) in the form of the incandescent light bulb, and our lustrous affair with electricity was consummated.

 At the same time many of us were being pushed to work indoors during the day, as well as night.
-A new class of vampiric-looking factory workers was born.
+A new class of pale vampiric factory workers was born.

 Are you a redneck?